numbat70/clyde/_docs/Content/99_Skills_Water_Safety.md

 - Make sure everyone on the trip knows where it is (or has a copy)
 - Make sure that you understand where all the EAP's are
 - Rehearse it
 - If an incident happens then get it out and follow it.
 You and other team members may well be in shock.
-Following teh script will compensate foir this.
+Following teh script will compensate for this.

 ### Docs
 - [Template EAP](#)